Ella Mahammitt: The Enterprise

 When Mahammitt returned to Omaha, she reported on the convention in the weekly "Woman's Column" in Omaha's weekly black paper, The Enterprise, which was owned by her husband but which she took a primary role in running and editing.

-In Omaha, Mahammit was president of a branch of the Colored Women's Club, keeping the motto, "Lifting as we Climb".
-In 1895, the club discussed with great approval the 1895 Atlanta Compromise speech by Booker T. Washington, which they read along with personal letters from Washington and his wife.
+In Omaha, Mahammit was president of a branch of the Colored Women's Club, which operated under the motto, "Lifting as we Climb."
+In 1895, the club discussed and approved of the 1895 Atlanta Compromise speech by Booker T. Washington, which they read along with personal letters from Washington and his wife.

 In December, 1895, Mahammitt attended the Congress of Colored Women in Atlanta as a part of the 1895 Atlanta Convention along with Mrs. Nellie Wingo of Lincoln, Miss Charlina Haynes of Beatrice, Mrs. Lulu B. Moors of Lincoln, and Mrs. Laura M. Craig of Omaha.
 Mahammit served as Nebraska State Commissioner to the congress.
 She presented at the Executive Session on December 28 on the topic of "A Mother's Duty in her Home".
 Others presenting in that session were Mrs. Lucy Thurman, Mrs. Libbie C. Anthony, Mrs. W. E. Matthews, Mrs. N. F. Morrell, Mrs. A. S. Gray, Mrs. C. S. Smith, and Mrs. J. Silone Yates.
 Others who spoke over the three-day congress were: Mrs. Lucy B. Stephens, Mrs. Ida D. Bailey, Mrs. Fannie Barrier Williams, Miss Ednorah Nahar, Mrs. Alice D. Cary, Mrs. Jessie Lawson, and Mrs. Fannie Barrier Williams.
 Mrs. Sylvanie F. Williams also presented on Mahammitt's topic during the session at the congress, and Mahammitt's contribution was read by Mrs. Jessie Lawson.